nateware/nateware-blog/_posts/2010-02-18-an-atomic-rant.md

 All except the last one can be implemented with counters.
 The last one will need a carefully placed lock.

-The best way I’ve found to balance atomicity and concurrency is, for each value, actually create two counters:
+The best way I've found to balance atomicity and concurrency is, for each value, actually create two counters:

 * A counter you base logic on (eg, `slots_taken`)
 * A counter users see (eg, `current_students`)

-The reason you want two counters is you’ll need to change the value of the logic counter <strong>first</strong>, <em>before</em> checking it, to address any race conditions.
-This means the value can get wonky momentarily (eg, there could be 32 <tt>slots_taken</tt> for a 30-person course).
-This doesn’t affect its function - indeed, it’s part of what makes it work - but does mean you don’t want to display it.
+The reason you want two counters is you'll need to change the value of the logic counter *first*, *before* checking it, to address any race conditions.
+This means the value can get wonky momentarily (eg, there could be 32 `slots_taken` for a 30-person course).
+This doesn't affect its function - indeed, it's part of what makes it work - but does mean you don't want to display it.

 So, taking our `Course` example: